-Masturbation is a normal part of sexual expression.
-It can relieve stress and help a person determine what they enjoy sexually.
-If it becomes compulsive, however, it may become a problem.
-If this is the case, there are many ways a person can stop masturbating.
+Masturbation is a normal part of sexual expression and can relieve stress and help a person determine what they enjoy sexually.
+If it becomes compulsive, however, there are many ways a person can stop masturbating, such as exercising and avoiding pornography.

 In most cases, masturbation is a normal sexual practice that does not cause any physical or emotional distress.